By: Audrey Thurston Yilmaz, PHR on November 25th, 2016

-How to Plan a Company Holiday Party for Your Diverse Team
+How to Plan an Office Party for Your Diverse Team

 Years ago my colleague Jane, a devout Jehovah’s Witness, had a small handful of observances that we, as courteous colleagues, tried to be mindful of at work.
 Oddly, the most challenging and humorous of which was remembering not to say, ‘Bless You, Jane’ when she sneezed.
 The punch line: Jane had allergies.